codeinthehole/codeinthehole.hugo/content/writing/0055-purl-a-python-url-class.md

 ### purl

 <div class="admonition warning">

-Warning - the code examples below are from version 0.2 of purl - please consult the [Github documentation](https://github.com/codeinthehole/purl) for the latest reference.
+    Warning - the code examples below are from version 0.2 of purl - please consult the <a href="https://github.com/codeinthehole/purl">Github documentation</a> for the latest reference.
 </div>

 So I wrote a utility class to scratch this itch.
 It's a simple immutable